Provable Training Data Identification for Large Language Models: Our proposed method

-The conventional approach of treating training data detection as a binary classification task for individual points often fails to provide rigorous guarantees needed in real-world scenarios \citep{zhang2025position}.
+To address the limitation, we shift our focus from instance-wise decisions to set-level inference.
 In many practical applications, the objective is not merely to classify single data points but to identify a \textbf{subset of members} from a larger collection.
 For instance, in data contamination research, identifying and removing sets of contaminated data points is crucial for fair model evaluation \citep{dong-etal-2024-generalization, zhu-etal-2024-clean, zhao2024mmlu, eval-harness}.
-Similarly, in copyright litigation, claimants must provide a specific list of infringed works, where the ability to produce a credible set of evidence can have significant financial implications These examples show the critical need for methods that can reliably identify a set of training data points.
+Similarly, in copyright litigation, claimants must provide a specific list of infringed works, where the ability to produce a credible set of evidence can have significant financial implications Therefore, providing a credible set containing training data is crucial for the training data discovery.
+This naturally leads to a multiple-hypothesis testing formulation, where each candidate sample corresponds to a hypothesis about its membership status, and guarantees must be provided at the level of the selected set rather than individual predictions.